Mill Nets 300% ROI, Improved Safety with Reusable Insulation Project

 Shannon’s survey included analysis of 1,909 steam fittings and heat-loss calculations detailing thermal conductivity, insulation thickness, operating costs and fuel costs.
 The survey, among other things, showed the plant had a $500,000 energy savings opportunity if they insulated bare fittings.

-The mill’s energy leader used the Shannon heat-loss numbers and a simple IRR calculation (.7176 x Annual Savings/Investment Cost) to define the economics of investing in reusable blankets.
+The mill’s energy leader used the Shannon heat-loss numbers and a simple IRR calculation (.7176 x Annual Savings/Investment Cost) to define the economics of investing in reusable blankets ( the ROI with reusable insulation ).
 While there were savings across every type of fitting, the energy leader strategically selected the opportunities of highest return and presented them to the gatekeepers and leadership team.
 He also looked at where certain points of insulation might meet a safety requirement or improve the reliability of a piece of equipment.

 “Our energy leader reviewed the survey with key people in the plant who added the relevant parts to their spend plans for the following year,” recalls the energy manager.
 “In some cases, the decision-makers executed the jobs immediately because there were benefits for plant safety or equipment operations.”